onur-CK/BookLand/DEPLOYMENT.md

     * Click "Services" in the top left-hand corner of the landing page, click on "Storage" then click "S3."
     * Click "Create bucket."
     * Give the bucket a unique name:
-        * For this project, I called the S3 bucket "bookland-store-files"
+        * For this project, I called the S3 bucket "bookland-e-commerce"
     * Select the nearest location:
         * For me, this was EU (Ireland) eu-west-1.
     * Under the "Object Ownership" section, select "ACLS enabled"